ioBroker/ioBroker.js-controller/README.md

 ioBroker is storing three different type of data:
 * **objects** contain the meta data, descriptions and configuration values for all objects and states stored by ioBroker.
 Objects are created initially and sometimes updated, but usually not changed very frequently
-* **files** are all JSON, image and other files that are accessible for all ioBroker adapters
+* **files** are all JSON, image and other files that are accessible for all ioBroker adapters.
+A meta.user object needs to exist for the adapter or instance to define allowed root directories.
+As example see sayit adapter io-package.
 * **states** contain the real data from sensors, devices and objects which are updated frequently

 #### ioBroker in-memory database with JSON file storage